 If you own a Mac, you most likely use the Finder window on a daily basis; probably more than you even realize.
 But one thing you may not have known throughout the eons of using the Finder interface as Apple has created it to be used, is that you can actually customize the Finder toolbar to your liking.

-By doing so, you can supercharge your Finder window’s functionality with additional easy-to-reach features, and we’ll show you how to customize your Finder toolbar in this simple tutorial.
+By doing so, you can supercharge your Finder window’s functionality with additional easy-to-reach features, and we’ll show you how to customize your Mac Finder toolbar in this simple tutorial.

-Why to customize the Finder toolbar on your Mac
+Why to customize the Mac Finder toolbar

 The Finder window of your Mac has useful functionality built into it already, such as:

 - Switching between grid, list, preview, and Cover Flow view modes

 - Quick actions to perform inside the current folder

 - Sharing files

 On the other hand, customizing your Finder toolbar can be useful if you have no need for one of the aforementioned features, or if you are interested in adding more features.
 Among the new feature buttons and tools you can add to the Finder toolbar are:

 - Quickly grabbing the path of a file